Malta Dockyard: 20th century

 It was an important supply base during the First World War and the Second World War.
 In January 1941 sixty German dive bombers made a massed attack on the dockyard in an attempt to destroy the damaged British aircraft carrier Illustrious, but she received only one bomb hit.
 Incessant German and Italian bombing raids targeted Malta through March, opposed by only a handful of British fighters.
 Then in April 1942 the Admiral Superintendent of Malta Dockyard reported that due to German air attacks on Malta's naval base "practically no workshops were in action other than those underground; all docks were damaged; electric power, light and telephones were largely out of action."

 The dockyard was handed over to Messrs C.H.
 Bailey of South Wales, a civilian firm of ship repairers and marine engineers, on the morning of 30 March 1959.
-At a ceremony the previous day in the Red State Room of the Palace of Valletta, before Navy and civilian officials, the Fourth Sea Lord had handed over a ceremonial key to the Governor of Malta, who had then passed it to the chairman of Bailey.
+At a ceremony the previous day in the Red State Room of the Grandmaster's Palace, Valletta, before Navy and civilian officials, the Fourth Sea Lord had handed over a ceremonial key to the Governor of Malta, who had then passed it to the chairman of Bailey.
 At the time it was intended that "the yard would continue to be supplied with naval repair work, which would diminish as commercial activities expanded."
 Supervision of residual naval work in the dockyard would be carried out by personnel under the direction of the Flag Officer Malta.

 After Baileys were dispossessed by the Maltese Government, by February 1968, the dockyard was closed as a naval base and the Royal Navy withdrew completely in 1979.
 It was then managed by a workers' council between 1979 and 1996 repairing civilian ships.